TeamRizu/outfox-wiki/content/user-guide/games/bongo.md

 ## Charting

 ## Controls

-This game can be played as a 4K layout, or on a drum based controller.
-There were several home based console drum controllers, as well as proper arcade style ones.

 There are also notes which need to be hit a certain amount within a set time.